 One way to track your successes, recommended by developer Sihui Huang, is to make note of all the times you’ve gotten stuck on a problem and eventually solved it.
 In a notebook or Google Doc, record the problem and how you went about solving it.
 Do this every time you overcome an obstacle.
 That way, when you’re feeling stuck or experiencing self-doubt, you can revisit your list and you’ll be reminded of all the problem-solving you’ve done and are capable of, which can help you to see: Hey, if I’ve managed to do all these things, I can do this new thing, too.
 Make this a practice, and though it might not seem like it at first, over time you’ll begin to internalize your successes instead of just your failures (or even just perceived failures).

 Back-end engineer Shubheksha Jalan has her own version of this exercise: She writes down every single tangible professional win she’s ever achieved.
 Those wins include solving specific problems, as well as getting a scholarship, speaking at a conference, starting a new job, and shipping a software project.
 This strategy has helped her immeasurably throughout her career.
 When you’re feeling like an imposter, your brain won’t be able to recall these events quickly enough, so it’s helpful to have them written down somewhere as proof to yourself.

-It’s Not About Curing.
+4. Remember: It’s Not About Curing.
 It’s About Coping.